ismaelbelghiti/maze-generators-cpp/README.md

 # Presentation

-This project aims to provide a variety of beautiful maze generation algorithms under a small and simple header-only libray.
+This project aims to provide a variety of beautiful maze generation algorithms under a small and simple header-only library.
 To start creating cool mazes as the one below, just include the header *maze_generators.h* and have a look on this doc !